 Don’t be tempted to send your manuscript to a publisher (unless they have some sort of competition where they are asking for submissions).
 Send it to an agent.
 If that agent likes your stuff, they will recommend it to a publisher with whom they have relationships and know what that publisher might go for.
-Sending your work to an agent who presents it to a publisher who might have already seen your work and rejected it, isn’t doing anyone any favours.
+Sending your work to an agent who then presents it to a publisher who might have already seen your work and rejected it, isn’t doing anyone any favours.
 You are more likely to get your work accepted if you work with an agent.

 Your covering letter to an agent should be relevant and succinct.
 An agent does not need or want to know that you won Miss Teenage Blackpool in 1987.
 He might want to know that you won The Blackpool Gazette prize for best short story last year.
 KEEP IT RELEVANT.